Effective Date: June 8, 2018

 You can make these requests by emailing us at email@example.com or by contacting us at the contact information below.
 We will consider your request in accordance with applicable laws.

-- Changing or Deleting Your Information
+- Changing or Deleting Your Personal Data

 You may update or correct information about yourself by emailing us at firstname.lastname@example.org.
 If you completely delete all such information, then your account may become deactivated.
 We may retain an archived copy of your records as required by law, to comply with our legal obligations, to resolve disputes, to enforce our agreements or for other legitimate business purposes.